ironhack-dev-squad-127/express-security-and-roles/README.md

 ## Goal

-The goal of this project is to create a website where:
+The goal of this project is to create a t-shirt market place where:
-- people can add tee-shirts
+- people can add t-shirts
-- admin can validate tee-shirts
+- admin can validate t-shirts
-- people can see all validated tee-shirts to buy
+- people can see all validated t-shirts to buy

+If you want some inspiration, you can go on [Qwertee](https://www.qwertee.com).

 ## Steps to reproduce to start